parthkhedekar/Notes/Java/JDK-JVM-JRE.md

 ## JDK

-Java Development Kit is something which
+Java Development Kit is something which converts the code which we written in byte code which helps it to be